Lusztig data of Kashiwara-Nakashima tableaux in types $B$ and $C$: Introduction

 On the other hand, when $\g$ is of classical type, there is a well-known combinatorial model for $B(\la)$ called {\em Kashiwara-Nakashima tableaux} ({\em KN tableaux} for short) \cite{KashNaka}, which generalizes the notion of Young tableaux in type $A$, and has been an important tool for studying crystals of classical type \cite{Na} and the Kirillov-Reshetikhin crystals of non-exceptional affine type \cite{FOS,LOS}.

 The purpose of this paper is to give an explicit description of the relationship between these two primarily important combinatorial models for $B(\infty)$ and $B(\la)$ in types $B$ and $C$.

-Let $\B_{\bi}$ be the set of $\bi$-Lusztig data and ${\bf KN}_\la$ (or ${\bf KN}^\g_\la$) the set of KN tableaux of shape $\la$ (of type $\g$).
-We assume that the Weyl group of type $B_n$ or $C_n$ can be embedded into that of type $A_{2n-1}$ as the set of fixed elements under the Dynkin symmetry.
-Let $\bi$ be a reduced expression of $w_0$ such that the image of $\bi$ in the Weyl group of type $A$ is adapted to a Dynkin quiver of $A_{2n-1}$, which has a single sink in the middle vertex.
+Let $\B_{\bi}$ be the set of $\bi$-Lusztig data and ${\bf KN}_\la$ the set of KN tableaux of shape $\la$.
+We assume that the Weyl group of type $B_n$ or $C_n$ is embedded into that of type $A_{2n-1}$ as the set of fixed elements under the Dynkin symmetry.
+Let $\bi$ be a reduced expression of $w_0$ such that the image of $\bi$ in the Weyl group of type $A$ is adapted to a Dynkin quiver of type $A_{2n-1}$, which has a single sink in the middle vertex.